mark-andrews/bayes-workshop-ulisboa-2024/readme.md

 makes using Stan with R particularly easy when using conventional models.

-To get [brms](https://github.com/paul-buerkner/brms), first start Rstudio (whether on Windows, Macs, Linux) and then run
+To get [brms](https://github.com/paul-buerkner/brms), install it just as you would any other R package, e.g.
 ```r
 install.packages('brms')
 ```

-You can test that it worked by running the following code, which should take around 1 minute to complete.
+You can test that the installation of `brms` worked by running the following code, which should take around 1 minute to complete.

 ```r
 library(tidyverse)